The First Page of the site is this Introduction and Background section.

 Jesiek 2003 does an excellent job, in my opinion, of explaining the history of the meme up through the turn of the Third Millennium.
 I see no reason to go over that ground.
 It suffices to say that the field has always been characterized by a great lack of agreement (Rose 1998).

-You may note that I don’t write about information, or ideas, or mind, or thought, or consciousness, or language.
+You may note that I don’t think memetics concerns information, or ideas, or mind, or thought, or consciousness, or language.
 I assert that culture, and therefore memetics, is simply about behavior.
-Its job is to explain why people and some infrahuman animals do certain things with their muscles (including, of course, the muscles of their articulatory apparatuses).
+Its job is to explain why people and some infrahuman animals do certain things.

 I now think Don Campbell must have seen the possibility, at least, of a connection very early.
 When he received the original version of “Is a Cultural Ethology Possible?”
 (1968a) from Human Ecology for review, Prof. Campbell broke protocol and wrote to me.
 His encouragement, then and later, was more than helpful, and he told me about Behavior: The Control of Perception.